Sean Avery: "Sloppy seconds" comment

 On December 2, 2008, prior to the Stars' morning skate in preparation for a game against the Calgary Flames, Avery approached the assembled reporters in the dressing room and stated, "I just want to comment on how it's become like a common thing in the NHL for guys to fall in love with my sloppy seconds.
 I don't know what that's about, but enjoy the game tonight."
-At the time, two of Avery's ex-girlfriends were dating fellow NHL players: actress Elisha Cuthbert was dating Flames defenceman Dion Phaneuf, and model Rachel Hunter was dating Kings centre Jarret Stoll.
+At the time, two of Avery's ex-girlfriends were dating fellow NHL players: actress Elisha Cuthbert was dating Flames defenceman (and future husband) Dion Phaneuf, while model Rachel Hunter was dating Kings centre Jarret Stoll.

 Within hours, the NHL suspended Avery indefinitely for "conduct detrimental to the league or the game of hockey".
 His comments were met with near-unanimous condemnation by the Stars organization, fellow players, and fans alike.
 Stars owner Tom Hicks said that the team would have suspended Avery had the NHL not acted first.
 Avery apologized the next day, calling his actions "inappropriate" and "a bad attempt to build excitement for the game".